 If you have suffered a physical or mental disability it may be possible to shield lump sum income, and maintain public assistance, through the creation of a “special needs trust.”
 A special needs trust holds funds for the benefit of a disabled individual.
 It allows for the use of those funds on certain items and services to improve the quality of the individual’s life.
 If you receive a lump sum settlement in your personal injury case, a special needs trust can prevent you from being disqualified from public assistance for having too many assets.
 An experienced Pennsylvania lawyer can help guide you through this process.

 Disclaimer: The above article is not legal advice.
 Pennsylvania law is constantly changing and this article may become outdated.
-If you were seriously injured due to an accident or malpractice, you should consult with an experienced injury attorney who can help you address your individual circumstances and legal needs.
+If you were seriously injured due to an accident or malpractice, you should consult with an experienced personal injury lawyer in Philadelphia, PA who can help you address your individual circumstances and legal needs.